Murdervan/EasyInstaller/README.md

 Security & Cloud Services

-ProtonMail
+ProtonMail (Website only)

-ProtonDrive (Website only) - "need help to fix issue!"
+ProtonDrive (Website only) - Need help to fix issue!

-ProtonPass
+ProtonPass (Website only)

 ProtonVPN

+Outlook

 Utilities

 QFlipper

-Outlook

 RAMMap

+Notepad++

+HWMonitor

+Communication Apps

+Telegram

+Skype

+Zoom

 Discord

+Other

+Create God Mode folder

 Notes

 This project is open-source and free to use.
 Contributions are welcome!

+ProtonApps cannot be downloaded, only their websites can be visited.

-For more details, visit: https://github.com/murdervan
+For more details, visit: GitHub Repository